bpt26/usher_wiki/docs/source/matUtils.rst

 Calculating these statistics adds significantly to runtime, so they are optional to calculate and intended for users who want a stronger statistical grounding for their results.

+Finally, it supports inference of the region of origin for all annotated clade roots currently in the tree based on these confidence metrics, though only from among input regions.

 Example Usage
 ----------------------